scaleoutsystems/fedn/docs/quickstart.rst

 Start by creating an account in Studio.
 Head over to `fedn.scaleoutsystems.com/signup <https://fedn.scaleoutsystems.com/signup/>`_  and sign up.

-Logged into Studio, do:

-1. Click on the "New Project" button in the top right corner of the screen.
+Logged into Studio, create a new project by clicking  on the "New Project" button in the top right corner of the screen.
-2. Continue by clicking the "Create button".
-The FEDn template contains all the services necessary to start a federation.
-3. Enter the project name (mandatory).
-The project description is optional.
-4. Click the "Create" button to create the project.

-.. image:: img/studio_project_overview.png

-When these steps are complete, you will see a Studio project similar to the above image.
-The Studio project provides all server side components of FEDn needed to manage federated training.
+You will see a Studio project similar to the image below.
+The Studio project provides all the necessary server side components of FEDn.
 We will use this project in a later stage to run the federated experiments.
 But first, we will set up the local client.

+.. image:: img/studio_project_overview.png

 2. Install FEDn on your client
 -------------------------------